Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 Windows Autopatch Enrollment

-To enable the Windows Autopatch for your tenant login to the Endpoint Manager portal.
+To enable Windows Autopatch for your tenant, log in to the Intune Endpoint Manager portal.
 Navigate to Tenant Administration > (Windows Autopatch) Tenant Enrollment.
 You must have Global Admin permissions to enable the service.
-Read and agree to allowing Microsoft to run the Windows Autopatch Readiness Assessment Tool and assess/store the data.
+Read and agree to allow Microsoft to run the Windows Autopatch Readiness Assessment Tool and assess/store the data.

-The Readiness Assessment Tool will check settings in Intune and Azure Active Directory to ensure you meet all the prerequisites needed to enable Windows Autopatch.
-This will not check for Configuration Manager Workloads mentioned above.
+The Readiness Assessment Tool will check Intune and Azure Active Directory settings to ensure you meet all the prerequisites needed to enable Windows Autopatch.
+This will not check for the Configuration Manager Workloads mentioned above.

 Note: If you do not see the Windows Autopatch blade under Tenant Administration, then verify you meet all the prerequisites needed to enable the service.
 Most importantly, licensing would be the most probable cause.